tmvfb/english-exercises-app/README.md

 [![Github Actions Status](https://github.com/tmvfb/english-exercises-app/workflows/Python%20CI/badge.svg)](https://github.com/tmvfb/english-exercises-app/actions)
 [![Maintainability](https://api.codeclimate.com/v1/badges/620bb3a35893a3f0e87e/maintainability)](https://codeclimate.com/github/tmvfb/english-exercises-app/maintainability)

+Combining my backend and <s>scarce</s> frontend skills with some deep learning-powered text processing :)

 ## Description
-Web app that generates English practice exercises from an uploaded text.
-Requires authentication and a *.txt* file in English to start.
+This repository contains code and deploy instructions for a web app that generates English practice exercises from an uploaded text.
+App requires authentication and a *.txt* file in English to start.

 Module **english_exercises_app** is written in [django](https://github.com/django/django) and accounts for web backend.
 Module **text_processing** is responsible for data processing and exercise generation using [*gensim*](https://github.com/RaRe-Technologies/gensim) and [*spaCy*](https://github.com/explosion/spaCy) libraries.
 Web app includes authentication system to remember user and exercise generation parameters, as well as to store user stats.
 App is deployed using [Railway](https://railway.app/).